Chaplaincy at the University of Portsmouth

 The chaplaincy team at the University of Portsmouth are there to support students and staff of all faiths and none.

-The Rev Andy Marshall is the Church of England chaplain and works alongside colleagues from the Methodist and Roman Catholic Church to support 22,435 students and around 2,500 staff from more than 100 countries.
+The Rev Connie Sherman is the Church of England chaplain and works alongside colleagues from the Methodist and Roman Catholic Church to support 22,435 students and around 2,500 staff from more than 100 countries.

 They could be asked to support a student struggling with drug addiction, immobilising debt, depression, suicidal ideation, academic concerns, asked to advise students from other faiths, or comfort a bereaved member of staff.

 The chaplaincy office has a high-profile location on the ground floor of the Nuffield building.
 It offers free tea and coffee to students and staff throughout the day.
 It also offers a safe space for staff and students to relax, without the pressures that other venues around town or the university have.